 Exfoliation can sometimes help with flaking, but be wary of over-exfoliating, especially with acids that claim to soften the skin.
 Even if your skin loves exfoliation, keep the process to one to two times a week instead of every day.

 When to see a doctor

-If dry, flaky, tight skin persists even after liberal moisturization, talk to your dermatologist to investigate whether you have conditions such as contact or atopic dermatitis and, if so, how to treat.
+If dry, flaky, tight skin persists even after liberal moisturization, make an appointment with a dermatologist to investigate whether you have a condition, such as contact or atopic dermatitis, and, if so, how to treat it.
 Dry skin is also more prone to developing itchy skin conditions like eczema and psoriasis.